kautzz/tbot/README.md

 Using the [CCXT API](https://github.com/ccxt/ccxt) this software connects to your favourite crypto currency exchange and offers a CLI for setting up manual trades for a crypto currency of your choice.
 Currently it supports placing market and limit orders.

-A utility function let's you find volatile crypto currencies with a cheap minimum buyin that may be used for automated trading.
-Automated trading is still in development and should be considered a proof of concept for now...
+A utility function lets you find volatile crypto currencies with a cheap minimum buyin that may be used for automated trading.
+Automated trading is still in development and should be considered a proof of concept only.

 The software also offers support for running on a RaspberryPi especially in combination with the [Blinkt!](https://github.com/pimoroni/blinkt) LED module and / or the [Adafruit PiOLED](https://github.com/adafruit/Adafruit_CircuitPython_SSD1306) display for pretty eye-candy.

 ---

-Attention:

-> Use At Your Own Risk!
+> Attention: Use At Your Own Risk!

-General Trading Advice:
+**General Trading Advice:**

 > Do Not Spend Money You Can't Afford To Lose!

 ---

-Add `secrets.py` to the root folder and add details for your exchange.
-See [CCXT Exchanges](https://github.com/ccxt/ccxt#certified-cryptocurrency-exchanges) for more details.
+Add `secrets.py` to the root folder and add details for your exchange:

 ```
 """